space-ros/docs/source/Introduction/About-Space-ROS.rst

 The result is that there is an increasing demand for software re-use in space systems.

-..
-    In fact, the space community has been moving in the direction of re-usable software for some time, with flight software frameworks like FPrime and cFS, as well as mission control software, like Yamcs and OpenMCT.
-    There are also smaller open source projects, like AprilTag, that have been used on space missions.
-    In the picture here you can see the tags on the Perserverence rover, for example.
-    These tags can be used as a point of reference or can be scanned to provide information, kind of like a QR code.
-    The trend towards using open source software and reuse, in general, for space systems is clear.

 .. image:: /images/ros_logo.png
     :width: 125

 Meanwhile, back here on Earth, the broader robotics community has standardized on ROS, an open source platform for building robotics applications.
 ROS includes communications middleware, drivers that interface to hardware, state-of-the-art algorithms, and a wide range of developer tools.
 Implementing a robot for space applications can be greatly simplified by incorporating a robotics framework like ROS.
-For example, ROS packages like `MoveIt2 <https://github.com/ros-planning/moveit2>`_ can plan and execute motion for manipulators, like the Canadarm or the Robonaut with its hands and fingers.
+For example, ROS packages like `MoveIt2 <https://moveit.ros.org>`_ can plan and execute motion for manipulators, like the Canadarm or the Robonaut with its hands and fingers.
-Other packages like `Navigation2 <https://github.com/ros-planning/navigation2>`_ provide the means for robots to perform dynamic path planning and navigation from point A to point B, while avoiding obstacles.
+Other packages like `Navigation2 <https://navigation.ros.org>`_ provide the means for robots to perform dynamic path planning and navigation from point A to point B, while avoiding obstacles.

 .. image:: /images/ros-robots.png